Congratulations on your acceptance to The Catholic University of America! To help you prepare, we compiled the following key academic information.

 • Determine Your Language Placement

-All students at Catholic University must fulfill the intermediate language requirement.
+• Required?
+Yes, all majors except Elementary Education must fulfill the intermediate language requirement.
 This requires the completion of language courses to the 104-level.

 Have you had difficulty studying language?